When can a puppy go outside?

 Bringing home your new puppy is such an exciting time.

-There’s so much to learn in the first few days and weeks with your pup and you’re probably wondering when you can take them outside to meet people and other dogs in the wider world.
+There’s so much to learn in the first few days and weeks with your pup, and you’re probably eager for them to meet people and other dogs in the wider world.
+With so many activities on the horizon, one of the first questions new owners ask is: “When can a puppy go outside?”

 You probably can’t wait to take your pup out, but it’s important to be patient.

-Puppies need to be protected with vaccinations before it’s safe for them to go outside and start interacting with other dogs.
+While they can technically be taken outside at any age, puppies need to be protected with vaccinations, which make it safe for them to go outside and start interacting with other dogs.
 If you go out too early and your pup catches a disease that could have been prevented with vaccination, your puppy insurance might not cover the cost of any treatment.

-Puppy vaccines normally take place at eight and 10 weeks.
+Puppy vaccines normally take place at eight and ten weeks.
+Vaccinations help protect puppies and dogs from very serious illnesses and diseases including:

 “Your puppy should be fully vaccinated before going outside for the first time.
 It's safest to allow the vaccine a few days to get the best immune response (a bit like with Covid vaccines).
 It can take a few days or a week until the vaccines become fully effective.